sanjaydatasciencedojo/dedicatedsqlpool_podcast/4_Backup_and_Recovery_for_Dedicated_SQL_Pools.md

 Another approach is to use log shipping.
 This method involves shipping transaction logs from the primary database to one or more secondary databases, which can then be used to perform a point-in-time recovery.

 It's also important to consider disaster recovery, which involves creating a backup of your dedicated SQL pool in a separate location.
 This allows you to quickly restore your data in the event of a catastrophic failure at your primary location.
+When it comes to disaster recovery, there are a few options to choose from, such as active-passive, active-active, and geo-replication.
+It's important to choose the right option that fits your organization's needs and budget.

+It's also important to test your backup and recovery plan regularly to ensure that it is working as expected and to identify and address any issues.

+That's it for this episode.
+In the next episode, we'll be discussing security and compliance for dedicated SQL pools.

+[Outro music and show title]

+Thank you for listening, and we'll catch you in the next episode.